-- Keep to formed tracks - Do not litter please take your rubbish with you - Respect private land if in doubt ask permission - Firearms are prohibited in National Parks - National Parks are fuel stove only areas: Do not light fires - All flora is protected in National Parks: Do not cur or break any vegetation
+- Do not litter please take your rubbish with you.
+Respect private land if in doubt ask permission.

+- All flora is protected in National Parks: Do not cut or break any vegetation.

 Responsible Boating

 At Lake St Clair there is a formal boat ramp at Cynthia Bay that is really the only practical spot to launch a boat.
 There are full camping amenities at Cynthia Bay and some informal camping spots at the northern end of the lake at Narcissus.
 Huts are located at Narcissus and Echo Point however these are often occupied by bushwalkers.